 11) Government Budget

 A Government Budget outlines a government's expected revenues and costs over a specific period, usually a fiscal year.
-It includes allocations for various public services and programs, reflecting the government's priorities and economic policies.
+It includes allocations for various public services and sessions, reflecting the government's priorities and economic policies.
 It serves as a tool for fiscal management and policy implementation.

 12) Production Budget